happycube/ld-decode/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 2. ...
 3. ...

-### Expected Behavior
+### Expected Behaviour

 <!--
 Explain what you expected to happen when performing the steps above.
 -->

-### Actual Behavior
+### Actual Behaviour

 <!--
 Explain what actually happened when performing the steps above.
-Include any error messages or unexpected behavior.
+Include any error messages or unexpected behaviour.
 -->

 ### Environment